-Setting up, configuring and sending logs and metrics to Logstash can appear to be a complicated process, this guide aims to show you that it using Logit really is that simple.
+Setting up, configuring and sending logs and metrics to Logstash can appear to be a complicated process, this guide aims to show you that using Logit it really is simplified.

 Where to start...